yosefk/funtrace/README.md

 The short story is, **choose an instrumentation method and then compile in the way the respective wrapper in compiler-wrappers does.** However, here are some points worth noting explicitly:

-** **It's fine to compile funtrace.cpp with its own compilation command.** You probably don't want to compile funtrace.cpp when linking your binary the way the wrappers do.
-They only do it to save you the trouble of adding funtrace.cpp to the list of files for the build system to build (which is harder/more annoying than it sounds, if you're trying to trace someone else's program which build system you don't really know.)
+* **It's fine to compile funtrace.cpp with its own compilation command.** You probably don't want to compile funtrace.cpp when linking your binary the way the wrappers do.
+They only do it to save you the trouble of adding funtrace.cpp to the list of files for the build system to build (which is harder/more annoying than it sounds, if you're trying to trace someone else's program with a build system you don't really know.)
-** **It's best to compile funtrace.cpp without tracing, but "it can handle" being compiled with tracing.** Many build systems make it hard to compile a given file with its own compiler flags. funtrace.cpp uses NOFUNTRACE heavily to suppress tracing; the worst that can happen if you compile it with tracing is that some of its code will be traced despite its best efforts, but it should otherwise work.
+* **It's best to compile funtrace.cpp without tracing, but "it can handle" being compiled with tracing.** Many build systems make it hard to compile a given file with its own compiler flags. funtrace.cpp uses NOFUNTRACE heavily to suppress tracing; the worst that can happen if you compile it with tracing is that some of its code will be traced despite its best efforts, but it should otherwise work.
-** **funtrace.cpp must be compiled _into the executable_, not any of the shared libraries.** Funtrace uses TLS (thread-local storage) and accessing a `thread_local` object is a simple register+offset access when you link the code into an executable, but requires a function call if you link the code into a shared library, because now you need to find _this shared library's TLS area_.
+* **funtrace.cpp must be compiled _into the executable_, not any of the shared libraries.** Funtrace uses TLS (thread-local storage) and accessing a `thread_local` object is a simple register+offset access when you link the code into an executable, but requires a function call if you link the code into a shared library, because now you need to find _this shared library's TLS area_.
 So funtrace puts its on-entry/return hooks into the executable, which exports them to the shared libraries.
+* **Linker flag requirements** (XRay/`--allow-multiple-definition`, -pg/`-Wl,--no-undefined`) are documented in the previous section; for XRay, you also **need a linker wrapper** like `compiler-wrappers/xray/ld` to make sure funtrace's on-entry/return hooks from funtrace.o are passed before XRay's own hooks on the linker command line.
+* **Pass -pthread** or things will break annoyingly
+* **-Wl,--dynamic-list=funtrace.dyn** exports the funtrace runtime API from the executable for the shared libraries
+* **-g is for source line info** (it's generally a good idea to use -g in release builds and not just debug builds - if it slows down linking, mold takes care of that; but, if you don't want to compile with -g, funtrace will still give you the function names using the ELF symbol table, only the source code will be missing from vizviewer)
+* **Do _not_ pass -pg _to the linker_** - if you use gcc with -pg, and do pass it to the linker, the linker will think that you're compiling for gprof (even if you also pass `-mfentry -minstrument-return=call` which are guaranteed to break gprof, -pg's original application...), and then your program will write a useless gmon.out file in the current directory every time you run it.
+* **Some flags in the wrappers are "defaults" that you can change**, specifically:
+  * `g++ -finstrument-functions-exclude-file-list=.h,.hpp,/usr/include` - of course you can pass a different exclude list
+  * `clang++ -finstrument-functions-after-inlining` - you can instead pass -finstrument-functions to instrument before inlining
+  * `-fxray-instruction-threshold=...` is _not_ passed by the XRay wrapper - you can set your own threshold

 # Runtime API for taking & saving trace snapshots

 # Decoding traces